ericbezanson/FroggerArcadeClone/README.md

 for self-checking their submission.

+To run this game please clone this repo and launch the index.html file in your browser.
+The arrow keys will move your character, try and get to the water without touching any of the bugs.

-For best experience please play with dev console opened :)
+..For best experience please play with dev console opened :)